 Urban numbering is applied to residential, commercial and industrial areas.
 A sequential numbering pattern is followed.

 Rural numbering is based on the distance down the road for properties located rurally.
 See RAPID numbering for details.

 A separate numbering standard is set out for Retirement Villages.

-District and city councils are responsible for allocating road names and property numbers.
+District and city councils are the only authorities responsible for allocating road names and property numbers.
 We can allocate or change a road name or property number.

 Property addressing is needed for mail, emergency services like fire, police, and ambulance, as well as utilities like power and water.
 It’s also the basis of New Zealand’s voting system.

 Addresses will be allocated following The Standard (AS/NZS 4819:2011) to make sure there is no delay receiving essentials and help where it's needed.